Aegis1863/LLMs-Distillation-Quantification/README.md

 ## Claim

 **Data distillation technology is one of the common techniques used in building LLMs.
-Our research focuses on quantifying and evaluating the extent of LLM distillation, aiming to promote greater transparency and diversity in the core technologies of LLMs.
-This research is prohibited from becoming a tool for competition and attacks between companies or nations.**
+Our research focuses on quantifying and evaluating the extent of LLM distillation, aiming to promote greater transparency and diversity in the core technologies of LLMs.**

+**Prohibit the use of this research as a tool for competition and attacks between companies or nations.**

 <div align="center">
     <img src="images/claim.png" width="100%" />